EmmaRubiH/WinterQuiz/README.md

 The code has been tested with:

-* W3C Markup validation service
+* W3C Markup validation service [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Femmarubih.github.io%2FWinterQuiz%2F)

-* W3C CSS validation service
+* W3C CSS validation service [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Femmarubih.github.io%2FWinterQuiz%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=sv)

-* JavaScript vaildation with JSHint
+* JavaScript vaildation with JSHint [Jshint validator](https://jshint.com/)

-* lighthouse test:
+* Lighthouse test:

 ![lighthouse](/assets/image/validation.png)

 ### Bugs
-I hade som problems figure out how to get frome start page to game page.
+I had some problems figuring out how to get from the starting page to the game page.
 It was easy with html.
-But that was not how i should do it.
+But that was not how I should do it.
 I wanted to use JavaScript.
-Finaly i asked my super mentor for help.
+Finally, I asked my mentor for help.
 And he showed me ways to go and figure it out.
-By explaning more about localStorage.
-You can not solve everything by your self.
-And i realise that!
-It is okey to ask for help.
+By explaining more about localStorage.
+You can not solve everything by yourself.
+And I realised that!
+It is OK to ask for help.

 ## Deployment